gabe-kai/tvg2/docs/Status.md

 - 2025.04.07:  Built Overlay system.
 Built Toolbar: wireframe, rotation lock, & auto-rotate.
 - 2025.04.08:  Added Face ID overlay.
 Added Icosphere Mesh relaxer.
 - 2025.04.09:  Updated Flat-Shading mode, added Sunlit-Shaded mode.
 Added a Normals overlay.
+- 2025.04.10:  Build seed_cratons step to the generate_planet pipeline.
+- 2025.04.11:  Built the cratons_overlay for the mesh-viewer.
+Changed all overlays to start unchecked.

 ---

 ## In-Progress and Next-Up

-[X] Minimal working viewer that can display a mesh
-[X] Add modular overlay system to visualize mesh metadata [ ] Plan & Implement the Craton-Seeding pipeline step [ ] Refactor the generate_mesh step to calculate and store face centroids.
+[X] Plan & Implement the Craton-Seeding pipeline step & debug overlay for mesh-viewer [ ] Refactor generate_planet to split the CLI commands into a new module.
+[ ] Refactor the generate_mesh step to calculate and store face centroids.
 Note that they will need to be updated after mesh deformations.
 [ ] Enable live debug viewing during planet generation or standalone use